Via Daniele Manin

 Nowdays, you can walk all up Corso Garibaldi, cross la Porta Garibaldi and arrive to Corso Como.
 A short pedestrian street full of galleries, restaurants and terraces that lead you to a modern square.
 Piazza Gia Aulenti, named in honor of the famous Italian industrial designer and architect.
 The Piazza goes on with modern architecture and change it name to Piazza Alvar Aalto and finishing the modern area with Piazza Lina Bo Bardi, A big modern neighborghood, with three diferrent squares, named to honor three important figures of the Italian design.

 So, many names and history in Milano.
-Plus, il Duomo, Vittorio Emanuele II, Da Vinci´s Last supper, Navigli, Armani, Dolce & Gabbana and la citta della Moda.
-Whatever; I am overwhelmed with a familiar feeling, and always think of Ernesta and her courageous adventure.
-She maked me write.
+Names, Vittorio Emanuele II, Da Vinci´s Last supper, Armani, Dolce & Gabbana, Via Manzoni, Via Montenapoleone, and la citta della Moda.
+Whatever; trying to imagine Ernesta and her courageous adventure.

 Writing is not hard, no. But, sometimes gets hard when I expose myself a little more than I used to do.

 This is my first experience in extensive writing.
 And I’m trying to keep it simple.
 For now, I am focusing on writing the events, not do the prose.
-And as an article in The Economist put it well, «encouraging is the observation that most first drafts are second-rate, so becoming a skilled rewriter is the thing.» So from now on, in order to move forward without embarrassment, I will consider the following chapters as drafts to be rewritten.
+And I read an article in The Ec, «encouraging is the observation, that most first drafts are second-rate, so becoming a skilled rewriter is the thing.» So from now on, in order to move forward without embarrassment, I will consider the following chapters as drafts to be rewritten.